 (The Dominican monk Marcantonio Luciani, by Lorenzo Lotto, 1525)

 A doubtfully penitentish Mary Magdalene (attributed to Guido Reni) (We collect Magdalenes.)

-A perplexing epic, probably meant to go on the ceiling, by Sebastiano Ricci (ca. 1703), 'The allegory and virtues of the princely virtues'
+A perplexing epic, probably meant to go on the ceiling, by Sebastiano Ricci (ca. 1703), 'The allegory of the princely virtues'